-After extensive use, and months of testing double umbrella strollers, we have compiled all the information and insider details you need to choose a lightweight stroller for two.
+After extensive use and months of testing double umbrella strollers, we have compiled all the information and insider details you need to choose a lightweight stroller for two.
 This article will provide you with all the details necessary to make your decision.
-We purchased over 10 (including now discontinued options tested in the past) of the top double lightweight products to test and compare so you can make an informed decision about what is most important to you for this kind of stroller and your family needs.
+We purchased over 13 (including now discontinued options tested in the past) of the top double lightweight products to test and compare, so you can make an informed decision about what is most important to you for this kind of stroller and your family needs.

-You may also want to read the The Best Double Umbrella Strollers to see how the 10 competitors fared against one another in our side-by-side comparison tests.
+You may also want to read the The Best Double Umbrella Strollers to see how the competitors fared against one another in our side-by-side comparison tests.
 Also, the our review of impressive double strollers might be more what you need than a traditional umbrella.
 After testing, we wonder if some families might find a better option outside the lightweight selection.

 Why Buy an Umbrella Stroller?